 2) History of Medicine

 Usually, your PubMed search will be about looking for current or recent research articles.
 But, did you know that historical perspectives and individual biographies are also part of the PubMed literature?
 There is a special field you can use to limit to historical articles.
-Use the following, "Historical Article"[pt] along with the disease - spell it out is better than abbreviation.
+Use the following, "Historical Article"[pt] along with the disease or drug of interest.

 So, if there is something that has been around for years and you want to know more about it, a historically oriented article is a good way to get that historical info.